Algorand REST APIs

 KMD REST Endpoints

-daemon serves it’s API from the kmd.net files found in the ~/node/data and ~/node/data/kmd-{version} directories.
-The kmd
+This API is described using the Open API Specification version 2 (OAS 2).
+The kmd daemon serves it’s API from the kmd.net files found in the ~/node/data and ~/node/data/kmd-{version} directories.
+The kmd daemons provide their API specifications in a swagger json format available from this endpoint:

-Algorand Key Management Daemon (kmd
+Algorand Key Management Daemon (kmd)

-curl http://$(cat ~/node/data/kmd-v0.5/kmd.net)/swagger.json
+curl http://$(cat ~/node/data/kmd-v0.5/kmd.net)/swagger.jsonSecurity Token

-Daemon | Header Identifier | Header Value Defined Via |
+| Daemon | Header Identifier | Header Value Defined Via |

 algod | X-Algo-API-Token | file: ~/node/data/algod.token |